$A_\infty / L_\infty$ structure and alternative action for WZW-like superstring field theory: Conclusions and Discussions

 Thus, under the identification of the string fields $V_\mathrm{\scriptscriptstyle c}$ and $V$ by (\ref{off shell equiv k2}), two actions $S_\eta[V]$ and $S_\mathrm{\scriptscriptstyle WZW}[V_{\scriptscriptstyle \rm c}]$ are equivalent at $\kappa^2$.

-To prove their all-order equivalence, it will be helpful to characterize the conventional WZW-like action in terms of the gauge products $\uplambda^{[d]}_N$.
+To prove their all-order equivalence, it would be helpful to characterize the conventional WZW-like action in terms of the gauge products $\uplambda^{[d]}_N$.
 In fact, $Q_\mathcal G$, the pure-gauge shifted BRST operator which plays a key role in conventional WZW-like formulation, can be written as $Q_\mathcal G = \mathcal E_V^{-1} Q \mathcal E_V$ using a linear map $\mathcal E_V $ \cite{Goto:2015hpa}.
-It would provide a solution of this problem to understand the relation between two cohomomorphisms $\mathcal E_V$ and $\widehat{\bf G}$.
+It may provide a solution of this problem to understand the relation between two cohomomorphisms $\mathcal E_V$ and $\widehat{\bf G}$.

 \niu{Ramond sector of closed superstring fields}